daoleno/tg_hacker_news/README.md

 - 🤖 Posts to Telegram channel with inline buttons
 - 🔄 Real-time updates of scores and comment counts
 - 🧹 Auto-cleanup of messages older than 24 hours
-- 💾 SQLite database for tracking posted stories
+- 💾 JSON file storage for tracking posted stories
 - 🚀 Single Go binary with zero dependencies

 ## Quick Start